haberdashPI/vscode-master-key/notes.md

 re-organizing command state management (see plan below)

-current task: `search` needs to be refactored mostly finished, need to do a little bit of cleanup

-also we need to split up `keySequence` into prefix and count and move the status bar stuff to a separate file??? (or something)
+- setup various evaluation variables we want (e.g. stuff in `activate` of old `commands` file)
+- split up `keySequence` into 3 things
+  - prefix
+  - count
+  - the status display of both prefix and count (in a status bar subfolder rather than commands)
+- the other status bar stuf

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM